isabella232/aspnet-webhooks-rest-sample/README.md

    |    Redirect URI | https://localhost:44300/ |
    | App permissions | Mail.Read                |

    Copy and store the returned **Client ID** and **Client Secret** values.
-(Or, see how to [register the app manually].)

 <a name="ngrok"></a>
 ### Set up the ngrok proxy (optional)

 You must expose a public HTTPS endpoint to create a subscription and receive notifications from Microsoft Graph.
-Or if you prefer, you can use ngrok while testing to temporarily allow messages from Microsoft Graph to tunnel to a port on your local computer.
+Or if you prefer, you can use ngrok while testing to temporarily allow messages from Microsoft Graph to tunnel to a *localhost* port on your computer.
 This makes it easier to test and debug webhooks.
 To learn more about using ngrok, see the [ngrok website](https://ngrok.com/).

 1. In Solution Explorer, select the **GraphWebhooks** project.